kekyo/MassivePoints/README.md

     such as BinaryTree, QuadTree, OctaTree and more.
 * Completely separates between QuadTree controller and data provider.
   * Builtin data providers: In-memory and ADO.NET.
-  * Using the SQLite ADO.NET provider (Microsoft.Data.Sqlite),
+  * Using the SQLite ADO.NET provider (System.Data.SQLite),
     it is possible to perform bulk inserts of 170,000 2D coordinate points per second in my environment.
 * Fully asynchronous operation.
 * Supported asynchronous streaming lookup (`IAsyncEnumerable<T>`).